kristoffer-tungland/RevitTestRunner/README.md

 public void TestDefaultWorksharing(Document doc)
 {
     // Model remains connected to central (if it was central)
-    // All worksets are closed by default for performance var worksets = new FilteredWorksetCollector(doc).ToWorksets();
+    // All worksets are open by default for better accessibility var worksets = new FilteredWorksetCollector(doc).ToWorksets();
     var openUserWorksets = worksets.Where(w => w.IsOpen && w.Kind == WorksetKind.UserWorkset).ToList();

-    Assert.Empty(openUserWorksets, "User worksets should be closed by default");
+    Assert.True(openUserWorksets.Count > 0, "User worksets should be open by default");
 }
 ```